 - Bed and Breakfast

-This private tour explores the scenic canals, lakes and waterways of Kerala in southern India.
+This tour explores the scenic canals, lakes and waterways of Kerala in southern India.
 See the historic churches and palaces of the capital Kochi, enjoy an evening 'Kathakali Dance' performance, visit a tea plantation near Munnar, then sit back and relax as you cruise the backwaters of Kerala on board a traditional Kettuvallam.
 Discover the distinctive charm, rich culture and natural beauty of Kerala on this fascinating Indian holiday.

 â¢ Kochi City Tour